 Adding this additional layer of personalization is a must-have.

 In summary, a fully personalized recommendation engine should handle all the aspects described:

 - Analysis of churning customers and extraction of actionable insights.

 - Actions from insights to embed them into various channels (from email campaigns to websites or apps).

 Such tasks are generally complex but are customizable to the specificities of the company’s industry and its customers.

-That’s why fully personalized recommendation engines cannot be easily standardized, and automated Machine Learning may never be able to handle them entirely.
+That’s why personalization and fully personalized recommendation engines cannot be easily standardized, and automated Machine Learning may never be able to handle them entirely.